When Are Taxes Due for an LLC? (All You Need To Know)

 What Are LLC Taxes Due Dates?

-The due dates for LLC business taxes will largely depend on how the LLC chooses to be taxed.
-An LLC can be taxed as a sole proprietorship, partnership, or corporation, so there are different LLC tax forms.
+Your LLC tax due dates depend almost entirely on how the IRS classifies your business.
+An LLC can be taxed as a sole proprietorship, partnership, or corporation — and each one comes with its own set of LLC tax forms.

-Last year, several states implemented retroactive tax adjustments effective from January to July 2023.
-According to the Tax Foundation, 39 states began 2025 with notable tax changes, including 9 states cutting individual income taxes and 3 states cutting corporate income taxes [2].
+State-level deadlines add another layer.
+Last year, several states made retroactive tax adjustments covering January through July 2023.
+According to the Tax Foundation, 39 states entered 2025 with notable tax changes — 9 states cut individual income taxes and 3 cut corporate income taxes [2].

 1. Tax Deadlines For Sole Proprietorship

-LLCs taxed as sole proprietorships need to file Form 1040; the deadline to file taxes is April 15 [3].
-Form 1040 should be filed with Schedule C, and it serves to pay federal income tax that covers all income, losses, and annual expenses of a single-member LLC.
+Single-member LLCs taxed as sole proprietorships file Form 1040 with a deadline of April 15 [3].
+You'll attach Schedule C to report income, losses, and annual expenses for your single-member LLC.

 2. Tax Deadlines for LLC Partnerships

-The federal government requires partnerships to file an annual income tax return and pay tax by the 15th day of the third month after each fiscal year ends (March 15).
-Partnerships that miss quarterly estimated tax payments face penalties on the amounts owed.
+The federal deadline for a partnership return is the 15th day of the third month after your fiscal year ends.
+For calendar-year LLCs, that's March 15.
+Miss your quarterly estimated payments along the way and you'll face penalties on the amounts owed.

-Business income is reported on the partnership's personal income tax return, also known as Form 1065.
-The LLC must issue each member a Schedule K-1 to report their share of the business's income or loss on their personal income tax return.
+Income gets reported on Form 1065, and the LLC must issue each member a Schedule K-1 showing their share of income or loss to carry over to their personal return.

 3. Tax Deadlines for LLC Corporations